omonimus1/ada-spark-car-assistant/design_and_report_notes.md

 The post-condition is that

 ###  EnableDiagosticMode  (Spark gold)
-This procedure allows to
+This procedure allows to enable diagostic mode, a car configuration will not allow the car to do any operation, expect to print car's diagostic information (like battery level, gear inserted, degradation status).
-The precondition is that
+The precondition is that DiagnosticMode is Off
-The post-condition is that
+The post-condition is that DiagnosticMode is On

 ###  DisableDiagnosticMode  (Spark gold)

-This procedure allows to
+This procedure allows to disable the diagostic mode, allowing so the car'assistante to execute any implemented functionality.
-The precondition is that
+The precondition is that DiagnosticMode is On
-The post-condition is that
+The post-condition is that DiagnosticMode is Off

 ###  IncreaseSpeed  (Spark gold)
 This procedure allows to increase the speed by 5Km/h and increase the battery degradation level as result of an higher speed.